What is Agile project management?—A strength or weakness?

 Why not give task management a try?
 Sign up here

-Pertaining to its visual nature, Kanban is for everyone.
-Kanban board in ProofHub is quite popular among remote and in-house teams to manage workflows – who is supposed to do what, what is the progress of projects?
+Kanban board in ProofHub is quite popular among remote and in-house teams to manage workflows and agile projects – who is supposed to do what, and what is the progress of projects?
 It is good for visualizing stages of tasks and to track progress.

 One can get a clear view of work in progress as the team drags tasks from one stage to the other right on the board.
 It empowers teams to self-manage with a better understanding of workflows.
 When the tasks are moved from one stage to another, assignees of the tasks also get notified.
 Apart from this, one can also add labels and even create a copy of tasks.

-Spot bottlenecks: Teams can spot problems if anyone missed a due date or is losing a track of workflow
+• Spot bottlenecks: Teams can spot problems if anyone missed a due date or is losing track of workflow

-Add tasks and subtasks: Add subtask to a task in the task list, add a due date to the subtask, and also add multiple assignees
+• Add tasks and subtasks: Add a subtask to a task in the task list, add a due date to the subtask, and also add multiple assignees

-Task history: A track of created the task and who made any changes to tasks
+• Task history: A track of created the task and who made any changes to the tasks

-Bookmarks: Add task lists to bookmark to access it from where ever you are
+• Bookmarks: Add task lists to bookmark to access it from wherever you are

 Visualize your team’s workflow using ProofHub.
 Sign up for free trial.